zahranoviana/Hands-on-Workshop-Decoding-Bacterial-Communities-Using-Short-Read-16S-rRNA-Metagenomics/README.md

 # 🎯 Hands-on Workshop: Decoding Bacterial Communities Using Short-Read 16S rRNA Metagenomics

-📅 Session 1: March 11th, 2025👨‍🏫 Instructor: XX👥 Participants: Staff of XXX
+📅 Session 1: March 11th, 2025
+👨‍🏫 Instructor: Zahra Noviana
+👥 Participants: Staff of RC Applied Microbiology - BRIN

 🌍 Welcome to the Journey of Microbial Exploration! 🌱🔬 Imagine stepping into an invisible world, where trillions of bacteria interact to shape ecosystems, from the human gut to soil, oceans, and beyond.
 This hands-on workshop will empower you to decode these unseen microbial communities using QIIME 2, a powerful bioinformatics tool for 16S rRNA metagenomic analysis.